top of page

 Languages and opportunities for all

-The narrowing of participation in languages in Higher Education (HE) reflects similar trends in secondary schools, with the British Council annual Language Trends Survey Reports consistently demonstrating greater opportunities to study languages in independent schools than those in the state sector.
-By way of example, German continues to be much more widely taught in the independent sector, with 76% of independent schools regularly communicating with the Goethe-Institut (compared to 15% of state secondary schools who responded to the survey) (Collen and Duff 2024).
+The narrowing of participation in languages in HE reflects similar trends in secondary schools, with the British Council annual Language Trends Survey Reports consistently demonstrating greater opportunities to study languages in independent schools than those in the state sector.
+By way of example, Collen and Duff found that German continues to be much more widely taught in the independent sector, with 76% of independent schools regularly communicating with the Goethe-Institut (compared to 15% of state secondary schools who responded to the survey).
 A higher proportion of independent schools also employ language assistants, and while nearly half of the schools responding from the independent sector have one or more partner schools abroad, the equivalent figure for state schools is 27%.
-These tendencies are reflected in broader subject provision, with the majority (89%) of independent schools who responded to the most recent Language Trends Survey (Collen and Duff 2024) recording post-16 provision in languages (compared to 47% in the state sector).
-When scrutinized with a greater degree of granularity, the limitations on provision within state schools demonstrate, however, further inequalities: schools with the lowest uptake of a language at KS4 are more likely to have high levels of pupils entitled to Free School Meals or to Pupil Premium, or to record low Attainment 8 scores (Tinsley 2019; Collen 2020).
-Social inequalities are compounded by issues of subject choice, with the number of entries and performance of boys in GCSE languages consistently lower than that of girls (Boys studying modern foreign languages at GCSE in schools in England, 2020).
-Less evidence is available on issues of under-engagement and differential attainment in terms of ethnicity; it is therefore clear that ‘data analysis relating to race/ethnicity is needed to understand the nuances of the multiple layers of inequity underpinning the study of our subject and their impact on pupils with protected characteristics’ (Panford 2021, 4).
-At the same time, the integration of learners with special educational needs and disabilities in the languages classroom creates challenges that are as much related to policy as they are to pedagogy (Howard 2023).
+These tendencies are reflected in broader subject provision, with the majority (89%) of independent schools who responded to the most recent Language Trends England survey recording post-16 provision in languages (compared to 47% in the state sector).
+When scrutinized with a greater degree of granularity, the limitations on provision within state schools demonstrate, however, further inequalities: schools with the lowest uptake of a language at KS4 are more likely to have high levels of pupils entitled to Free School Meals or to Pupil Premium, or to record low Attainment 8 scores (see Tinsley 2019; Collen 2020).
+Social inequalities are compounded by issues of subject choice, with the number of entries and performance of boys in GCSE languages consistently lower than that of girls (Boys studying modern foreign languages at GCSE in schools in England).
+Less evidence is available on issues of under-engagement and differential attainment in terms of ethnicity; it is therefore clear that ‘data analysis relating to race/ethnicity is needed to understand the nuances of the multiple layers of inequity underpinning the study of our subject and their impact on pupils with protected characteristics’ (see Panford 2021, 4).
+At the same time, the integration of learners with special educational needs and disabilities in the languages classroom creates challenges that are as much related to policy as they are to pedagogy (see Howard 2023).

 Interventions to improve motivation

 Reflections on the interrelationships of policy and pedagogy are evident in another response to the ‘crisis’, that of devising interventions to improve the motivation of young language learners (e.g. Lanvers 2020).
-This is particularly important given the perception that languages are difficult and the very real issue of harsh grading which impacts on student decision-making (Parrish and Lanvers 2018).
-Forbes et al. (2021) have developed an identity-based pedagogical intervention with accompanying materials (WAM), Sheehan et al. have argued for the role of linguistics in modern language education (see Havinga et al.’s policy paper), whilst WoLLoW offers resources and lesson content to encourage children to be curious about languages and understand the links and patterns between languages.
+This is particularly important given the perception that languages are difficult and the very real issue of harsh grading which Parrish and Lanvers show impacts on student decision-making.
+Forbes et al. have developed an identity-based pedagogical intervention with accompanying materials (WAM), Sheehan et al (2021, 2024). have argued for the role of linguistics in modern language education (see Havinga et al.’s policy paper), whilst WoLLoW offers resources and lesson content to encourage children to be curious about languages and understand the links and patterns between languages.
 Larger-scale research is still needed to determine the success of these programmes, whether at primary or at secondary level; in particular, more evidence is required as to whether this type of language awareness programme should be introduced at primary level before L2 learning or in parallel.
 Among other types of intervention are the various mentoring schemes that have been introduced across the UK, most notably in Wales where the scheme encourages young people to ‘explore their world by promoting better local, national and global understanding’ (see also Gorrara et al. 2019).

 Primary languages